SimonAltmannshofer/CarND-Capstone/README.md

 ![Motion Model][motion_model]

 The motion-model represents the simulator pretty well.
 Please note that the recorded acceleration is not used during the identification.
-But this was you get an impression of how noisy the velocity-data actually is.
+But this way you get an impression of how noisy the velocity-data actually is.
 At first it seemed weird that the brake-torque-factor is not equal to 1.0 as suggested by the Udacity-instructions.
 Upon further investigation the brake-torque-facor must be 1.0 instead of the identified 0.1144.
-The difference comes probably from a saturation in the car simulator.
+The difference comes probably from a saturation of the brake-torque at ~2300Nm in the car simulator.

 ![Recorded vs. predicted][identification]

 The identification was done using MATLAB: [mathscript](MATLAB/HM_SystemIdent.m) and this [dataset](MATLAB/driving_log_acc_coast_brake.csv).

 #### Longitudinal controller
+Because the `waypoint_follower` sends us discontinuous desired-velocities, we had to add a rate-limiter for the desired-velocities.
+The rate limiter uses the configured `max_acceleration` and `max_deceleration`.
+This way we can "reconstruct" the continuous velocity-profile from our `waypoint_updater`.

+We implemented two types of controllers.
+The simple PID controller is activated by default because we expect a better robustness regarding the unknown model-parameters from *Carla*.

-The first control design consists of a PID-controller that controls the velocity by adapting the total wheel torque.
+1. The first control design (default) consists of a PID-controller that controls the velocity by adapting the total wheel torque.

-The second longitudinal control design consists of:
+2. The second longitudinal control design consists of:
     - PI-controller for velocity (acceleration as output)
     - Desired acceleration, as well as its gradient (jerk) are limited
     - Two degree of freedom controller for acceleration:
         - Feedforward control of the acceleration with identified longitudinal dynamics (see above)
         - PI controller for deviation between desired acceleration and actual acceleration

-With this architecture the accelerations are not only limited by the `waypoint_updater` but also by the controller.
-Especially due to the discrete velocity-changes of the `waypoint_follower` this additional limitation is mandatory.

 ![Longitudinal Controller][controller_long]

-The second concept needs a good model of the car as well as the vehicle acceleration which can only be computed from the given velocity.
+The second concept needs a good model of the car as well as the vehicle acceleration, which can only be computed from the given velocity.
 Due to these shortcomings we use the first controller concept.

-### Object Detection
+### Traffic Light Detection
+This node has to detect the state of traffic-lights based on camera-images.
+In case of a red traffic-light it has to identify the stop-waypoint closest to the stop-line.
+It will publish these stop-waypoints, the `waypoint_updater` will then use this information for the trajectory-planning.

 Our approach:
-- Uses the _tensorflow object_detection API_
+- Uses the *tensorflow object_detection API*
-- Transfer learning using the _ssd_inception_v2_coco_ model from the model-zoo
+- Transfer learning using the *ssd_inception_v2_coco* model from the model-zoo
 - We combine three training data-sets:
     - Labeled simulator images
     - Labeled test-lot images (extracted from the ROSBAG)
-    - Images from the Bosch-Dataset: https://hci.iwr.uni-heidelberg.de/
+    - Images from the Training Bosch-Dataset: https://hci.iwr.uni-heidelberg.de/

-**PLEASE NOTE:**
+The most important methods and features of the `tl_detector`:
+- `find_stop_waypoint()` will find the optimal stop-waypoints for each traffic light, also considering the vehicle length.
+- `next_traffic_light()` finds the upcoming traffic-light and handles some tolerances necessary for safe stopping.
+- `image_cb()` retrieves a new camera image
+    - The frame-rate will be limited to `LIMIT_CAMERA_FPS = 4` you might increase this on a more potent PC.
+Inference takes 18ms on the CPU on our best machine ...
+    - The Duty-Cycle will be kept below `MAX_DUTY_CYCLE = 0.75`
+    - The `tl_classifier.py` is called for inference.
+There a tensorflow session is kept open to speed things up.
+- `current_waypoint_cb()`
+    - Directly gives us the current car-waypoint to avoid overhead.
+    - If `FORCE_RED_LIGHT_SECONDS` is set, the car will stop at each stop-line regardless of the traffic-light-state (used for debugging).

+#### Tutorial for Training
+Please note:
 - Data-preparation is done in the `tl_data_preparation` folder (`create_tfrecords.ipynb`) and training is done in the `research` folder of the *Object-Detection-Sources*.
 - Only the frozen graph is copied to the ROS project: `./ros/src/tl_detector/light_classification/models_frozen/*`